tmarwen/wise-archetypes/gatein-rest-resource-archetype/README.md

 GateIn RESTful resource
 ------

-An archetype for and easy/quick way to have a rest based resource container for the GateIn portal.
+An archetype for an easy/quick way to have a rest based resource container for the GateIn portal.

 ### How to install
+#### Install from OSSRH
+* You may can wait for the archetype to be availble on OSS open repo ;)
+#### Build and generate the archetype locally
 ###### Clone the git project
-* _~ git clone git@github.com:tmarwen/wise-archetypes.git_
+* _~ git clone git@github.com:wisebrains/wise-archetypes.git_
-* Then move to the project directory
+* Then move to the project directory.

 ###### Install the Maven archetype into your local repository
 * _~ mvn install_